WencesVillegasMarset/aws-saa-c02-notes/README.md

 * A non-Serverless DB cluster for Aurora is called a provisioned DB cluster
 * Scaling is rapid because it uses a pool of "warm" resources that are always ready to service requests
 * Storage and processing are separate, so you can scale down to zero processing and pay only for storage.
+* **Aurora Global**
+  * single Amazon Aurora database that spans multiple AWS regions
+  * Critical workloads with a global footprint
+  * replication with typical latency of less than 1 second
+  * Promotion to read and write capabilities in less than 1 minute
+* There are MySQL and PostgreSQL compatible editions.
+* Amazon Aurora Parallel Query, provides faster analytical queries over your current data
+  * query processing is pushed down to the Aurora storage layer

 ## AWS CloudTrail